vikas-sachdeva/aws-journey/README.md

 ### Throughput mode
-  - Choose a method for your file system's throughput limits.
+  - EFS also provides two throughput modes -

+#### Bursting
+  - This is the default throughput mode where throughput for file operations scale with the amount of data stored in the file system.
+EFS provides a baseline rate of 50 KB/s per GB.
+EFS also provides burst credits that can be used to get a higher throughput for a limited time.
+  - It should be used with workloads with varying throughput.
+  - In this mode, Burst credits accrue when the file system consumes below its base throughput rate, and are deducted when throughput exceeds the base rate.

 #### Enhanced
-  - Provides more flexibility and higher throughput levels for workloads with a range of performance requirements.
+  - Provides more flexibility and higher throughput levels for workloads -

 ##### Elastic
   - Use this mode for workloads with unpredictable I/O. With Elastic mode, your throughput scales automatically and you only pay for what you use.

 ##### Provisioned
-  - Use this mode if you can estimate your workload's throughput requirements.
-With Provisioned mode, you configure your file system's throughput and pay for throughput provisioned.

-#### Bursting
-  - Provides throughput that scales with the amount of storage for workloads with basic performance requirements.
+  - This mode allows you to provision throughput for the file system regardless of the size of the file system.
+In this case, Amazon charges you for both the storage and the throughput provisioned.
+  - It should be used with workloads that need consistently high throughtput.

 ## FSx for Windows